 Enter Bird's Name in Search Box:

 Species: The Baltimore Oriole (Icterus galbula), is known as one of the two sub-species of the "Northern Oriole", the other being the Bullock's Oriole.
-It was given its' name from George Calvert, Lord Baltimore, whose dress reflected the same colourations.
+It was given its' name by George Calvert, Lord Baltimore, whose dress reflected the same colourations.
 This is the state bird of Maryland.

 Distinctions: Breeds throughout the eastern parts of North America, west as far as the western areas of Alberta.
-This is mostly likely the only orange bird seen north of most of southern US states.
-It can be confused with the Bullock's Oriole and the difference being, that the Baltimore Oriole has an all-black head and lesser white feathering on the wings.
+This is mostly likely the only orange bird seen north of most of the southern US states.
+It can be confused with the Bullock's Oriole and the difference is that the Baltimore Oriole has an all-black head and lesser white feathering on the wings.
 Females of the two species are very similar.
 More of an overall orange tone than green when compared to the female Bullock's Oriole.

 Voice: Clear flute-like whistle, carried by single and double notes, very pleasant to the ear.